-Make sure the SYNC I/O Word Clock Out port is configured for the appropriate choice (1x for Word Clock, or 256x Slave Clock if using the SYNC I/O with Pro Tools|24 MIX or Pro Tools 24).
+Make sure the SYNC I/O Word Clock Out port is configured for the appropriate choice (1x for Word Clock, or 256x Slave Clock if using the SYNC I/O with Pro Tools 24 MIX).

 Word Clock contains no positional information.
 If you want devices to play or record in sync, you'll still need to provide them with a positional reference.